feng-li/flutils/README.md

   them as usual Linux command-line programs.
 Make sure they are executable using `chmod +x embedAllFonts`.

-  The help are usually accessible if you run the program without arguments `embedAllFonts`.
+  The help are usually accessible if you run the program with argument `--help` e.g. `embedAllFonts --help`.

 * other files